ktbs/ktbs/doc/source/tutorials/rest-json.rst

     based on the moment you posted the obsel;
     this is expressed in milliseconds since the origin of the trace.

-  * The ``subject`` of the obsel has been set based on the default subject of the trace.
-If we had not provided a default subject for the trace, then specifying the subject of each new obsel would be mandatory.

   * The ``hasTrace`` links the obsel to the trace containing it.

   * The ``@context`` property.